Guinea-Bissau's escalating crackdown on press freedom – DW – 08/09/2024

 The president's crusade against free journalism and the country's democratic institutions culminated in the dissolution of the elected parliament in December 2023.

-Since then, former Brigadier-General Embalo has been ruling the country by decree at the head of a government he appointed himself.
+Since then, the former brigadier-general has been ruling the country by decree at the head of a government he appointed himself.

 Julio Mendonca, the UNTG's general secretary, tried to explain why the people had every reason to protest.